emmarcaber/WattWise/README.md

 # test
-This branch is responsible for testing sub-units that can be inserted in the dev branch.
+This branch is solely responsible for testing sub-units that can be inserted in the dev branch.

 ```
   NOTE: This branch will not be merged into the dev or main branch.